xAspired/GravityReal/README.md

 ## Upgrading

-1. Read the release notes carefully, but you may have to delete the old config.yml to use a new one.
+!!
+Read the release notes carefully, but you may have to delete the old config.yml to use a new one.

 ## Permissions
-Permissions are given automatically to players as listed below for BSkyBlock, AcidIsland and CaveBlock.
 If your permissions plugin strips permissions then you may have to allocate these manually.
-Note that if a player doesn't have the `intopten` permission, they will not be listed in the top ten.

 ```
 permissions: